 Marc Destrubé enjoys a diverse international

-career on historical and modern violins, performing as soloist,
+career on historical and modern violins,

 concertmaster or director/conductor.

 He is co-concertmaster of the Orchestra of the

-Century (Amsterdam), first violinist of the
+18th Century (Amsterdam), first violinist of the

 Axelrod String Quartet (Smithsonian Institution, Washington, DC) and of the Vancouver quartet Microcosmos, and is a regular guest director and soloist with the Australian Brandenburg Orchestra, the Australian Haydn Ensemble and Lyra Baroque Orchestra.
 In Vancouver he has been director of the Pacific Baroque Orchestra, concertmaster of the CBC Radio Orchestra and first violinist with the Purcell String Quartet.
 He performs regularly for Early Music Vancouver, is Artistic Director of the Pacific Baroque Festival (Victoria), a member of the Turning Point Ensemble, and concertmaster of the Oregon Bach Festival Baroque Orchestra.
 His recording of Haydn violin concertos (ATMA) has been critically acclaimed, and he has commissioned and premiered numerous works by Canadian composers.
 A highly-respected teacher, he has been a visiting artist at the Paris, Utrecht and Moscow Conservatories, the Banff Centre, University of Indiana, Case Western University, UVic, UBC and VCC.
 He is on the faculty of the Berwick Academy at the Oregon Bach Festival and course co-director of the Twin Cities Baroque Instrumental Programme. http://marcdestrube.com

 The passionate artistry of violinist Linda Melsted

 concertmaster of Seattle Baroque Orchestra,

 she has appeared as soloist, member, and leader

 of many outstanding ensembles, including

 Tafelmusik, Portland Baroque Orchestra, Pacific

 MusicWorks, Pacific Baroque Orchestra, and Freiburg Baroque Orchestra.
 Linda is the featured soloist in Tafelmusik’s documentary “Le Mozart Noir”, and has recorded for Sony, ATMA, Classique, and Harmonia Mundi.

 Linda’s true love is chamber music.
 She has performed with many ensembles in chamber music series from Toronto to Seattle including Early Music Vancouver, Gallery Concerts, Northwest Showcase, Camerata Musica, Folia, Discovery Island Music Festival, La Primavera, and Toronto Music Garden.
 She is co-founder of the chamber ensemble sound|counterpoint (www.soundcounterpoint.org) as well as the Cosi Quartet, a classical oboe quartet, and the Salish Sea Players (www.salishseaplayers.org), a group dedicated to bringing early music to retirement and nursing facilities in the greater Seattle area.
 Linda is also a cat lover and shares her home with three cute kitties-Gus, Gerome, and Kalli.
 Linda performs on a Nicolo Amati violin.

 Natalie Mackie studied cello at the Conservatoire

 the School of Music, University of British Columbia.
 While at UBC, she began studying viola da gamba as well,

 and later pursued further studies at the Koninklijk Conservatorium in The Hague.
 Natalie has played

 with many ensembles in Canada and the U.S.,

-including New World Consort, Les
+including New World Consort, Les Coucous

 Bénévoles, Tafelmusik Baroque Orchestra, Seattle

 and Portland Baroque Orchestras, Les Voix Humaines, Les